cloudoperators/juno/apps/supernova/README.md

 ## Configuration

-When running Supernova in dev mode the configuration is pulled from a `secretProps.js` file (see sample `secretProps.sample.js`).
+When running Supernova in dev mode the configuration is pulled from a `appProps.js` file (see sample `appProps.sample.js`).
 When loading the app via script tag the configuration can be passed via attribute on the script tag.
 For configuration when running the image built with docker see the `README.md` in the `/docker` folder.

-### Endpoint
+### Endpoint (**required**)

 Sets the Alertmanager API Endpoint URL.
 Provide the full URL of the Alertmanager API endpoint to which the application will connect.